Brazil country profile

 His inauguration brought to an end the 13-year rule of Ms Rousseff's left-wing Workers' Party.

-The constitution guarantees a free press and there is vigorous debate in the media on social and political issues.
+The constitution guarantees a free press and there is vigorous political debate in the media.
+But freedom groups say Brazil is one of the region's most violent countries for journalists.

 - Read full media profile